RaquelRaquel/Portfolio/Separate_Duplicates_from_Dataset.md

 ###  Part 1 (Finding Duplicate Rows)

 In the dataset, we can see there are duplicate entries for the same apps.
-Below is an example of duplicate entries from the Android dataset.
+Below shows an example of duplicate entries from the Android dataset.

 ```python